shensimeteor/IndepdentStudy_SLAM/Burgers/README.txt

  --   FlexGenCov.py:  code to generate Covariance and its square-root (i.e. Modes) (for 4dvar run) --   fgcov_conf.json: config file

+ - fake_obs/: ignore that, used for generate obs from model state, not used now

- - scripts/: Python code, some useful tools
+ - scripts/: Python code, some useful tools.
+To see how to use it, just type <name_of_script> without any argument, it will printout help info
  --   ShortSummaryDiff.py: summarize diff (rmse) between 2 model state bin files --   ExtractAPeriod.py: extract 1 or more time slice/slices from a bin file
  --   QuickPlots.py: run inside a 4dvar or slam running directory (after 4dvar or slam finished), to generate "images/" directory
- --   LinkAllQt.py: link all needed Qt files to a Cov Modes file
+ --   LinkAllQt.py: link all needed Qt files to a Cov Modes file --   AddGaussianNoise.py: add a gaussian noise (independent with each other) to a model state file (*.bin), and output --   QuickPlotATimeStep.py: Just plot one time step

  - build/: to build burgers model

  - build_ceres/: to build burgers slam

- - test/: common test cases
+ - test/: simple test cases. ignore

+ - expt/: all experiments, check its README.txt to see more

-3. how to run:
+3. how to compile & run:
- - compile:
- --  cd build,  make clean,  make
- --  cd build_ceres, rm CMakeCache.txt,  cmake .,  make

- - run burgers model:
- --  cd test/normal_run, cp ../../src/template.conf burgers_conf.in,  <modify burgers_conf.in>,  ./run_burgers.x

- - run burgers slam:
- --  prepare obs:  cd test/obs_gen_test/,  cp ../../obs_gen/fgobs_conf.json ., <modify fgobs_conf.json>,  FlexGenObs.py <parameters>
- --  extract the window size from normal_run: use ExtractAPeriod.py
- --  run slam:  modify burgers_conf.in, ./run_burgers_slam.x
+   see: HOW_TO_COMPILE_RUN.txt